Table of contents

+(Coming Soon!)
 After more than 300 years of peace, the four nations of Trionfey prepare for battle.
 Choose between power, magic, wealth, or knowledge.
 You will play as a young general from one of the four nations.
 Mobilize your forces to fight other nations, collect prestigious artifacts, and to become the one true ruler of Trionfey!
 Check out the cards here!
 Want an email when we launch?
 Sign up for the: Kickstarter mailing list and be sure to follow Fano on Facebook or Instagram!

 |Combat cards:||Play or use Combat cards (ace, 2, 3, 4, 5, 6, and 7) in all aspects of Main Phase and End Phase.
 Combat cards have all abilities except promote.|